pouryafard75/refactoringminer-astdiff-bot/README.md

 - Creating a diff-bot that monitors issues (or even PRs) and generates the AST Diff as an artifact/screenshot

 Below is an example of a bot that listens for the `@diff` keyword in issue comments and generates the screenshot for the file.

-For instance, you can trigger it in your issue's discussion with the following comment:
-@diff Alluxio/alluxio@9aeefcd MaxFree

 ```yaml
 name: AST diff Bot